ChineduGboof/Inception/Readme/Evaluation_Answers.md

 Adminer provides a user-friendly and intuitive interface for managing databases, making it easy to interact with your database system without requiring extensive knowledge of command-line tools or complex configurations.

+## Using Adminer

+To access Adminer and manage your MySQL database, follow these steps:

+Open a web browser and enter the URL: `http://localhost:8080`

+On the Adminer login page, enter the following details:

+- System: `MySQL`
+- Server: `mariadb`
+- Username: `wpuser`
+- Password: `wppass`
+- Database: `wordpress`

+These credentials will allow you to connect to your MySQL database using Adminer and perform various database management tasks.

+Please note that the provided credentials (username, password, server, and database) are placeholders.
+Make sure to replace them with the actual credentials for your specific setup if you changed them.

 ## Redis

 Redis is a software tool that is used to store and retrieve data quickly.
 It is often used as a cache, which means it temporarily stores data in memory to improve the performance of applications.
 Caching is beneficial because it allows applications to fetch data faster, reducing the need to access slower data sources such as databases.